StevanCODE/MyProjects/Web-scrapping/scrapping-prototype/README.md

 # My first attempt at web scrapping!

-Made a program that with the "Puppeteer" library that can scrape the data i want from a car dealer page and then reuse it
+Made a program with the "Puppeteer" library that can scrape the data i want from a car dealer page and then reuse it

+If you missed it, the program is here MyProjects/Web-scrapping/scrapping.js

 Original page: